Indicia-Team/indicia-docs/site-building/iform/helpers/elasticsearch-report-helper.rst

 **includeMultiSelectTool**

-Set to include a multi-select tool which enables tickboxes for each row.
+Set to true to include a multi-select tool button which enables tickboxes for each row.
 Normally used to support multiple record verification.

 **rowClasses**